ascander/dotfiles/README.md

 Do the following to set up a new macOS machine:

-1. [Generate SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (ie. for Github access)
+1. [Generate SSH keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) (also add key to Github and update [./config/git/config](./config/git/config))
 1. Run the bootstrap script

     ```sh